ash/raku-course/essentials/positionals/arrays/index.md

 Notice that the sigil always stays the same.
 As elements are counted from zero, the element `@cities[1]` is `'Rome'` in our example.

-Arrays are mutable, so you can easily modify the items of it by simply assigning a new value to it:
+Arrays are mutable, so you can easily modify the items of it by simply assigning a new value to them:

 ```raku
 @cities[0] = 'Rome';